phpab/phpab.github.io/source/docs/components/analytics.md

 ### Google Universal Analytics

+Use:
+* *PhpAb\Analytics\DataCollector\Google* to store user test participations
-Use GoogleUniversalAnalytics to render in your page the JavaScript required by Google to track participation.
-You simple have to inject to it the test data collected in your DataCollector.
+* *PhpAb\Analytics\Renderer\Google\GoogleUniversalAnalytics* to render in your page the JavaScript required by Google to track participation.

 ```php
 // This illustrates a test with: